Sensing You Are Outmatched

 - Vegeta tends to subvert this, as he has a somewhat bad habit of misjudging his own power compared to his opponents.
 It got him killed against Frieza (after he convinced the former to reveal his true form), and caused the rise of Perfect Cell as well.

-- In Pokémon Adventures Green forfeits to a wild Mew because he knows his Charmander isn't strong enough to win.
+- Green forfeits to a wild Mew because he knows his Charmander isn't strong enough to win.
 Red, at the time an Idiot Hero plowed ahead and got beaten easily.

 - Happens a number of times in the Vagabond manga, usually when characters confronting either Miyamoto Musashi or Sasaki Kojiro realize they're in over their heads.
 Justified, since a skilled swordsman who wants to make a name as a swordsman should have an idea when he's biting off more than he can chew.
 Surprisingly enough, despite his reputation as an Invincible Hero and being the main character, Musashi has also had this happen to him a few times.

-- In A Game Of Shadows, Holmes displays his signiature Awesomeness by Analysis via Sherlock Scan ability when about to fight Moriarty.
-The Scan reveals that there is no way Sherlock could survive a fight with Moriarty, so he has to Take a Third Option.
+- In Sherlock Holmes: A Game Of Shadows, Holmes displays his signature Awesomeness By Analysis via Sherlock Scan ability when about to fight Moriarty.
+The Scan reveals that there is no way Sherlock could survive a fight with Moriarty, so he has to Take A Third Option.

 - Burn Notice has a moment of this when Mike and Fiona are protecting a bail jumper while trying to prove him innocent.
 The bounty hunter that they originally rescued him from is well trained and, in Mike's words, has "six inches and fifty pounds" on him.